wp-plugins/wpstorecart/readme.txt

 2. More of the "Setup Wizard", this time asking what type of stuff you sell

-3. Screenshot of the included default wpStoreCart Wordpress theme
+3. Screenshot of the default wpStoreCart Wordpress theme, which can be downloaded for free from our website

 4. Registration options